Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Is My Dog Barking at the Wall?
 4 Main Reasons & What to Do

-The 4 Reasons Why Your Dog is Barking at the Wall
+The 4 Reasons Your Dog Is Barking at the Wall

 1. They Hear Something Inside the Walls

 One reason your dog might be barking at the walls is that they hear something moving around inside them that you can’t hear.
-It could be cockroaches, a mouse or rat, or insects that have infiltrated your home.
-Dogs can hear higher-pitched noises, like those coming from rats, better than humans can.
+It could be cockroaches, a mouse or rat, or insects infiltrating your home.
+Dogs can hear higher-pitched noises, like those from rats, better than humans.

-Dogs are usually more observant of the sounds that they hear around them, while humans are more focused on things like making dinner, watching television, and doing chores, all of which make noises that could drown out any sounds from within the walls.
-If your pooch is hearing things in the walls, they are likely to bark at the sound to try to get rid of it.
+Dogs are usually more observant of the sounds they hear around them, while humans are more focused on things like making dinner, watching television, and doing chores, all of which make noises that could drown out any sounds from within the walls.
+If your pooch hears things in the walls, they are likely to bark at the sound to try to get rid of it.

 german shepherd barking